Everything you need to know about double-entry accounting in FreshBooks!

 Double-entry accounting goes one step further.
 You can invite your accountant or bookkeeper to create a personal profile so they have direct access—to your FreshBooks double-entry accounting tools only.
 This allows you both to collaborate on your accounting, ensure you both see your books the same way, and it makes it easy for your accountant to provide advisory and other services.

 Chart of Accounts

 The Chart of Accounts lists all the accounts your small business records in your General Ledger and allows you to organize each of them with sub-categories and add/remove accounts as necessary.
 For example, within the categories you create in each account (i.e. an income statement account may include operating revenues, operating expenses, etc.), you can organize by business function (i.e. administration, sales, production).

-You’ll know how much you’re owed (accounts receivable) and how much you have in inventory, cash on hand or investments.
-At the same time you’ll have a complete view of how much owe (accounts payable) and how much you’ve committed to but haven’t paid yet (rent, service plans, contractor payments).
+You’ll know how much you’re owed (accounts receivable) and how much you have in inventory, cash on hand, or investments.
+At the same time, you’ll have a complete view of how much you owe (accounts payable) and how much you’ve committed to but haven’t paid yet (rent, service plans, contractor payments).

-When you access the Bank Reconciliation feature, you’ll see any new expenses, payments or income that need to be reconciled in your FreshBooks account.
+When you access the Bank Reconciliation feature, you’ll see any new expenses, payments, or income that need to be reconciled in your FreshBooks account.
 It’s like a checklist that helps you make sure your records and reports are up to date.

 Cost of Goods Sold (COGS)

 Here’s where the Other Income tool comes in.
-You can record the extra ways you make money outside your usual services, so tax time is smooth and you have a complete picture of what you bring in each year.
+You can record the extra ways you make money outside your usual services, so tax time is easier and you have a complete picture of what you bring in each year.

 For a more robust explanation about who it’s for and how it works together, read Introducing: Industry Standard Double-Entry Accounting.